ValiantTechnology/yelp-php/README.md

 Yelp's Fusion API uses OAuth2 for Authentication.
 Use the `bearerRequest()` method to retrieve an access token.
 ```
 $id        = YELP_ID
-$secret    = YELP SECRET
+$secret    = YELP_SECRET
 $yelpCreds = TVW\Yelp::bearerRequest($id, $secret);
 ```
-On success, the method will return an array containing the following:
+On success, the method will return an object containing the following:

 |Name          |Type    |Description                                                                                                                    |
 |:------------ |:-------|:------------------------------------------------------------------------------------------------------------------------------|